-21. PAYABLES AND OTHER FINANCIAL LIABILITIES
+22. PAYABLES AND OTHER FINANCIAL LIABILITIES

-Payables as at 31 December 2022 and 2021 consisted of the following:
+Payables as at 31 December 2023 and 2022 consisted of the following:

-31 December 31 December 2021
+31 December 2023 31 December 2022

-Trade payables 32,600 32,138
+Trade payables 34,214 32,600

-Deferred revenue 1,656 2,088
+Deferred revenue 1,627 1,656

-Other payables 220 237
+Other payables 379 220

-34,476 34,463
+36,220 34,476

-Trade payables are normally settled no later than their 120 day term.
+Trade payables are normally settled no later than their 120 days term.

-Deferred revenue comprises the compensation received from the Depositary in connection with the establishment, administration and maintenance of its Regulation S and Rule 144A depositary receipt facilities, for which revenue is recognised over time and included within Other operating income line item of the consolidated statement of comprehensive income, and the Group's contract liability with regards to the unredeemed customer loyalty points.
+Deferred revenue comprises the compensation received from the depositary in connection with the establishment, administration and maintenance of its Regulation S and Rule 144A depositary receipt facilities, for which revenue is recognised over time and included within the "Other operating income" in the consolidated statement of comprehensive income, and the Group's contract liability with regards to the unredeemed customer loyalty points.